-Anders Fogh Rasmussen was the North Atlantic Treaty Organization’s 12th Secretary General from 1 August 2009 until 30 September 2014.
+Anders Fogh Rasmussen took office as the North Atlantic Treaty Organization’s 12th Secretary General on 1 August 2009.

 Anders Fogh Rasmussen was born in Ginnerup, Jutland, on 26 January 1953.
 After passing the baccalaureate at Viborg Katedralskole in 1972, he studied economics at the University of Aarhus, graduating (MSc Econ) in 1978.
 The same year he became member of the Danish Parliament representing the Liberal Party.

 Mr. Rasmussen held numerous positions in government and opposition throughout his political career.
 From 1987 to 1992 he was Minister for Taxation and from 1990 to 1992 also Minister for Economic Affairs in the Conservative-Liberal coalition Government.
 As Minister for Economic Affairs and member of the EU’s ECOFIN-council 1990-92, Mr. Rasmussen was the Danish negotiator of and signatory to the Maastricht Treaty which eventually led to the introduction of the single currency, the euro.